 The Company has policies and procedures designed to control credit risk and to maintain the quality of its loan portfolio.
 These include underwriting standards for new originations and ongoing monitoring and reporting of asset quality and adequacy of the allowance for loan losses.
-There were \$4,872,000 in total non-performing assets, which consist of nonaccrual loans, foreclosed property, and repossessed assets at December 31, 2011.
-This is a decrease of \$5,310,000 when compared to the December 31, 2010 balance of \$10,182,000.
+There were \$5.3 million in total non-performing assets, which consist of nonaccrual loans, foreclosed property, and repossessed assets at December 31, 2012.
+This is an increase of \$476 thousand when compared to the December 31, 2011 balance of \$4.9 million.
+This increase resulted mostly from the increase in other real estate owned.
+Several loans had been charged off and moved to other real estate owned during the year, including two large commercial real estate loans whose collateral was valued at \$853,000 at December 31, 2012.